yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 Space is limited and it will likely fill quickly. [ Add sentence about whether workshop is free or if there is a fee. ].
 Here is a registration link [ link to your registration page ], and the workshop webpage [ link to your workshop webpage ] for more information.
 Questions?
 Send email to [ email contact ].

-We hope to see you at the workshop!
+We hope you will sign up! .

 Best,